garrandall/popular-music-data/tracks/night-s-on-fire-david-nail.md

 Littered with stars close enough to touch
 July promise in the back of that truck
 Her every move was taking you higher
-You try to play it cool but the night's on fire, oohh You try to play it cool but the night's on fire, oohh
+You try to play it cool but the night's on fire, oh You try to play it cool but the night's on fire, oh

-You try to play it cool but the night's on fire, oohh, oohh
+You try to play it cool but the night's on fire, oh, oh